The Finnish cosmetics manufacturer has observed a growing global demand for all their products

-We run an international business with a small number of staff.
-It is thus important to have good cooperation partners and tools that make the work easier; automated liquidity management and forecasting is such a tool.
+"We run an international business with a small number of employees.
+That's why it's important to have good cooperation partners and tools that make work easier.
+For us, automated liquidity management and forecasting have become a key part of our business."

 Treasury Manager, Lumene Group

-The cosmetics industry is one of the world’s most competitive business areas.
-Compared with the global giants, Lumene is a small but bold challenger.
+"The cosmetics industry is one of the world’s most competitive markets.
+Compared with the global giants, Lumene is a small but bold challenger."

-Marjut Artimo, Treasury Manager at Lumene Group.
+Treasury Manager at Lumene

-We have a wide product range and over 1,000 different stock-keeping units.
-This amount creates challenges for product life cycle management, working capital management and eventually also for liquidity management.
+"We have a wide product range and over 1,000 different stock keeping units (SKUs).
+This volume poses a challenge for the product lifecycle management, for working capital management, and ultimately for liquidity management."

-Our ERP system does not provide us with information in the format we need, so the liquidity management system has helped us in this respect.
+"Our ERP system does not provide us with information in the format we need, so the liquidity management system has helped us a lot in this regard."

-They are also important for our financial covenants.
-One of our result indicators linked with them is the cash flow cover ratio.
-No company wants to have problems with covenants in the present financial situation since it might mean a new round of negotiations with the bank about the cost and availability of funding.
-Liquidity forecasting enables us to follow and forecast our cash flow carefully and ensure that we reach our targets,
+"They are also important for our financial covenants.
+One of our result indicators linked with them, is the cash flow coverage ratio.
+In the current financial situation no company wants to have problems with covenants, since it might mean a new round of negotiations with the bank about the costs and availability of funding.
+Liquidity forecasting helps us to follow and forecast our cash flow carefully and to ensure that we reach our targets.

-More information, better process Artimo appreciates the ease of use and reliability of automated liquidity forecasting as well as the time savings.
-Having a tool that provides more and better information than spreadsheets has clearly changed her work, too.
+Lumene appreciates easy usability and reliability of the automated liquidity forecasting as well as the resulting time savings.
+The Liquidity solution, which provides more and better information than spreadsheets, has also changed their employees' way of working.

-It has increased my awareness of many things.
-Now I know which of our customers always pay on time or use the cash discount and the amount of overdue receivables at a given time.
-By enabling me to dig deeper into various levels of events, automated liquidity forecasting improves the whole liquidity management process.
+"It has increased my awareness of many things.
+Now I know the amount of overdue receivables at a given time or which of our customers always pay on time or use the cash discount.
+By being able to dig deeper into the different levels each transaction, automated liquidity forecasting has improved the entire liquidity management process."